Dr. Ranj shares his top tips for surviving the cold and flu season this winter, and how BRAUN thermometers can help.

 3) For children that have been weaned, offer them cool drinks, jelly or ice-lollies when they are bothered by fever.
 This is a great way to help them feel more comfortable and keep them hydrated.

 4) Babies primarily lose heat through their heads, so when they are hot make sure their head is uncovered.

-5) Older children will lose heat through sweating and so ensure they have regular drinks when they have a fever, to keep them hydrated.
+5) Older children will lose heat through sweating.
+Ensure they have regular drinks when they have a fever, to keep them hydrated.

-6) Make sure that the room your child is in is a normal temperature (around 18-21 degrees centigrade), so turn down the heating or open some windows.
+6) Make sure that the room your child is in is a normal temperature (around 18-21 degrees centigrade).
+Turn down the heating or open some windows.
 However, it shouldn’t be so cold that it is uncomfortable.

 7) Do not use tepid sponging to cool your child down.
 Contrary to popular belief, this isn’t that effective and may actually be counter-productive.

 9) Know when to seek further help.
-You should keep a close eye on your child when the thermometer reads ‘elevated’ (yellow), and seek medical advice if it reads ‘high’ (red), or if they have any other worrying signs (such as a rash, floppiness, breathing difficulties, fits or signs of dehydration).
+You should keep a close eye on your child when the thermometer reads ‘elevated’ (yellow).
+Seek medical advice if it reads ‘high’ (red), or if they have any other worrying signs (such as a rash, floppiness, breathing difficulties, fits or signs of dehydration).

 10) Any child with a fever that lasts more than 5 days or has other worrying signs of illness should be checked by a healthcare professional.